marcosadriano05/marcosadriano05/README.md

 <img src="https://img.shields.io/static/v1?label=Overview&message=Marcos+Adriano&color=AFEEEE&style=for-the-badge&logo=GitHub">

 <p>
 My name is Marcos Adriano, I'm a web developer and I try to improve my skills a little more every day.
-I hope to be able to contribute to the dev community and relocate myself in my career.
+I hope to be able to contribute to the dev community.
 </p>

 ### :chart_with_upwards_trend: Statitics Cards